prediktech/smarti-docs/docs/concepts/areas.md

 # Areas

+`TODO: Add nice description of what areas are for`

 Areas can be added to a team.
 These can represent functional areas or departments that the team is responsible for.
 If these areas are enabled for the assessment they can be accessed via the  ![Image](/assets/screenshots/concepts/areaIcon.png) icon on the question screen.

 ![Image](/assets/screenshots/concepts/areas.png)